-The mission of the Statistics Resource Center reflects Adrian College's Ribbons of Excellence by helping members of the Adrian College community think critically and creatively about numerical data.
+The mission of the Statistics Resource Center, located in Valade Hall, reflects Adrian College's Ribbons of Excellence by helping members of the Adrian College community think critically and creatively about numerical data.
 The purpose of the Statistics Resource Center is to assist students, faculty, and staff with the statistical treatment and interpretation of data.
 We provide assistance in the following areas: